IRL pivots into virtual event calendar In Remote Life – TechCrunch

 What do you do if you’re an event discovery startup and suddenly it’s illegal to attend events?
 You lean into the cultural shift and pivot.
 Today, $11 million-funded calendar app IRL is morphing from In Real Life to In Remote Life.
-It will now focus on helping people find, RSVP for, plan, share, and chat about virtual events from livestreamed concerts to esports tournaments to Zoom cocktail parties.
+It will now focus on helping people find, RSVP for, plan, share and chat about virtual events, from live-streamed concerts to esports tournaments to Zoom cocktail parties.

 Coronavirus could make IRL relevant to a wider audience because before an event “only mattered if it was around you.
-But now with In Remote Life, content has no geographical limitations” says IRL co-founder and CEO Abe Shafi.
+But now with In Remote Life, content has no geographical limitations,” says IRL co-founder and CEO Abe Shafi.
 “The need is exponentially greater because everyone’s routines have been shattered.”
-IRL ranked #138 in US App Store today, making it the top calendar app, even above Google’s (#168).
+IRL ranked No. 138 in the U.S. App Store today, making it the top calendar app, even above Google’s (No. 168).

 Robinhood’s Josh Elman joins IRL

 IRL has some fresh product development talent to lead it through the transition.
 The startup has hired stock trading app Robinhood’s VP of Product Josh Elman .
-The former Greylock investor is well known for his product chops from jobs at Facebook, Twitter, and LinkedIn.
+The former Greylock investor is well known for his product chops from jobs at Facebook, Twitter and LinkedIn.
 Elman joined Robinhood in early 2018 but left late last year, notably before its rash of recent outages that enraged users.

-“I just realized more than anything that the company needed people who had 110% to give, and it wasn’t clear that was going to be me” Elman said of Robinhood, now valued at $7.6 billion and struggling to scale.
+“I just realized more than anything that the company needed people who had 110% to give, and it wasn’t clear that was going to be me,” Elman said of Robinhood, now valued at $7.6 billion and struggling to scale.
 “My first passions and all the things I’ve talked about over the years have been social and media.”

-For now, IRL is a part time gig where he’ll be heading up a Secret Projects division.
-While most apps “try to suck more of our time”, he sees IRL as a chance to give this precious resource back to people.
-Though he insists “Robinhood’s great I’m a very happy shareholder.
+For now, IRL is a part-time gig, where he’ll be heading up a Secret Projects division.
+While most apps “try to suck more of our time,” he sees IRL as a chance to give this precious resource back to people.
+Though he insists “Robinhood’s great, I’m a very happy shareholder.”

 Events without borders

-“We were on a tear, hitting a stride with usaging and growth related to real life events” says Shafi.
-“Then this happened”, motioning on our Zoom call to the COVID-19 reality we’re now stuck in.
+“We were on a tear, hitting a stride with usaging and growth related to real life events,” says Shafi.
+“Then this happened,” motioning on our Zoom call to the COVID-19 reality we’re now stuck in.
 “We realized we had to pull all of our content because it wasn’t happening.”

-Today IRL’s iOS app launches a redesign of its Discover homescreen content to center on virtual events people can attend from home.
-There’s now tabs for gaming, podcasts, TV, and EDU, as well as music, food, lifestyle, and a catch-all ‘fun’ section.
+Today IRL’s iOS app launches a redesign of its Discover home screen content to center on virtual events people can attend from home.
+There’s now tabs for gaming, podcasts, TV and EDU, as well as music, food, lifestyle and a catch-all “fun” section.
 Each event can be added to your calendar that syncs with Google Cal, or Liked to add it to your profile that friends and fans can follow.
-You can also instantly launch a group chat about the event in IRL, or share it to Instagram Stories or another messaging app.
+You also can instantly launch a group chat about the event in IRL, or share it to Instagram Stories or another messaging app.

-If you can’t find something public to do, you can make plans with friends using the composer with suggestions like “Let’s video chat”, “Zoom workout”, “gaming sesh”, or “Netflix party”.
+If you can’t find something public to do, you can make plans with friends using the composer with suggestions like “Let’s video chat,” “Zoom workout,” “gaming sesh” or “Netflix party.”
 That instantly sets up a calendar event you can invite people to.
-And if you’re not sure when you want to host, IRL’s “soon” option lets you keep the schedule vague so you and friends can figure out when everyone’s available.
-50% of IRL plans start out as “Soon” Shafi reveals, identifying a gap in rigid time/date calendars.
+And if you’re not sure when you want to host, IRL’s “Soon” option lets you keep the schedule vague so you and friends can figure out when everyone’s available.
+Indeed, 50% of IRL plans start out as “Soon,” Shafi reveals, identifying a gap in rigid time/date calendars.

-Beyond individual events, IRL also wants to make it easier to develop habits by letting you subscribe to workout, meditation, and other schedules.
+Beyond individual events, IRL also wants to make it easier to develop habits by letting you subscribe to workout, meditation and other schedules.
 With sports seasons suspended, IRL lets people sync with calendars of hip-hop album releases and more instead.
 Or you can subscribe to an influencer’s life and digitally accompany them to events.
 The goal is that IRL will be able to merge offline events back into its content recommendations as social distancing subsides.

 The biggest challenge for IRL will be tuning its event recommendation algorithm.
-It’s lost a lot of the traditional relevance signals about events like how close they are to your home, how much they cost, or if they’re even in your city.
-Transitioning to In Remote Life means a global range of happenings is now available to everyone, and since they’re often free to host, many lonely low-quality events have sprung up.
+It has lost a lot of the traditional relevance signals about events, like how close they are to your home, how much they cost or if they’re even in your city.
+Transitioning to In Remote Life means a global range of happenings is now available to everyone, and because they’re often free to host, many lonely low-quality events have sprung up.
 That makes it much tougher for IRL to determine what to show.

-For now, it’s basing recommendations on what you engage with most on its homescreen, but I found that can make the initial experience very hit-or-miss.
+For now, it’s basing recommendations on what you engage with most on its home screen, but I found that can make the initial experience very hit-or-miss.
 The top events in each category were rarely exciting.
 But IRL is planning to beef up its onboarding process to ask about your interests, and integrate with Spotify so it knows which musicians’ online concerts you’d want to attend.

 Still, Shafi thinks IRL is already better than asocial alternatives.
 “Our main age range is 13 to 25, college and post-college metropolitan areas and across college campuses.
-Our average user has never used a calendar before, or they’re just used a default calendar like Gcal or iCal.
+Our average user has never used a calendar before, or they’ve just used a default calendar like Gcal or iCal.

 A cure for loneliness